MarzioVallero/Real-time-Sign-Language-Detection/README.md

 ```bash
 python SignDetection.py
 ```
+The script recognizes all the letters in the standard Italian alphabet, plus four special control gestures which are registered as specific couples of characters detected in quick succession:
+- space: Do an "A" gesture followed by an "S" gesture.
+Simply quicky move your thumb out from the A position.
+- delete: Do a "V" gesture followed by a "U" gesture.
+Similar to the metaphorical action of "cutting".
+- clear: Do an "E" gesture followed by an "A" gesture.
+Similar to the action of crushing something with your hand.
+- enter: Do a "D" gesture followed by an "O" gesture.
+Similar to the action of clicking a camera's shutter button.

 ## Contributing
 Contribution to the project is welcome, although the project won't be maintained in the future by the development team.